- Flexible schedule

 Once someone in your area posts a task that matches a service you’re set up to do, you’ll receive a notification.
 You’ll only receive these notifications if you set your profile to “available.”
 All communications and exchange of money can be done through the TaskRabbit website or app.
 As with most services, after the task is completed, the requester can leave a review.

-Taskers are paid through Stripe.
-Payment is typically approved within 24 hours of finishing a task, but it can take Stripe three to five days to deposit the money in your bank account.
+Taskers are paid by direct deposit into their checking account.
+Payments are typically approved within 24 hours of finishing a task, but it can take three to five days for the deposit to hit your bank account.

-TaskRabbit generates its revenue through a 15% service fee that’s taken out of the Tasker’s rates.
-Since Taskers set their own rates, you can lump this fee into your hourly calculation, but only if the market can handle it.
-There’s no service fee taken out of any reimbursements that a Tasker may get, such as for paying for something while running errands.
+TaskRabbit generates its revenue through a service fee that’s charged to clients only.
+This means the service fee won’t affect your earnings, so you’ll take home 100% of your rate plus any tips you earn.
+There’s no fee taken out of any reimbursements that a Tasker may get, such as for paying for something while running errands.

 How Much Do Taskers Make?

 Taskers set their own rates, but if you want to get any tasks, then you’ll have to look at the going rate for that service.
-If you charge $200 an hour but don’t have any reviews, it’s unlikely you’ll get any takers.
+If you charge $200 an hour for work other Taskers do for $50 and you don’t have any reviews, it’s unlikely you’ll get any takers.

-In short, how much Taskers make can vary wildly, but TaskRabbit isn’t a race to the bottom like some other platforms.
+In short, how much Taskers make can vary, but TaskRabbit isn’t a race to the bottom like some other platforms.
 While only having the option to charge hourly does lower the potential ceiling, TaskRabbit rates are still higher than the starting hourly wage of a pizza delivery driver.

 Ways To Earn Money on TaskRabbit

-There are more than 200 different tasks for you to choose from.
+There are about 200 different tasks for you to choose from.
 Most of the tasks are in person, so location is important, but some are virtual.
 In-person tasks can be almost any service you can think of.
-People need someone to assemble furniture, perform handyman tasks, deliver or pick up items, and clean.
+People need someone to assemble furniture, perform handyman tasks, deliver or pick up items, organize closets and clean.

 The most popular of the virtual tasks are things related to virtual assistant duties, but there is also research, writing and office administration work.